Georgia man struck, killed after crash on Ohio highway

-ASHLAND, Ohio (AP) — A Georgia man was killed after he was struck while crossing a highway in Ohio on foot after his vehicle had crashed into a median, authorities said.
+ASHLAND, Ohio — A Georgia man was killed after he was struck while crossing a highway in Ohio after his vehicle had crashed into a median, authorities said.

-Tyrrell Louden, 38, of Atlanta, was reportedly driving recklessly when his vehicle hit the center median in the northbund lanes on Interstate 71 in Ashland County on Thursday night, the Ohio State Highway Patrol said in a news release.
+Tyrrell Loudon, 38, of Atlanta was reportedly driving recklessly when his vehicle hit the center median in the northbound lanes on Interstate 71 in Ashland County on Thursday night, the Ohio State Highway Patrol said in a news release.

 Loudon got out of the vehicle and walked into the southbound lanes, where he was struck and killed, police said.